|

 Some days after that flood, when the roads became passable, an SS team did a reconnaissance tour in Volozhin.
 They looked for a place for the Great Execution.
 They found it near the ancient Jewish Cemetery, on the Volozhinka's rivulet.
 The main mass slaughter of 2,000 Volozhin Jews took place on the Volozhinka western shore a month after the spring flood, on May 10, 1942.

-In the third (last) mass slaughter, the Nazis executed the remaining 300 Jews from the second great shtetl near the Veehon, on the east shore of the Volozhinka streambed, in August 1942
+In the third (last) mass slaughter, the Nazis executed the remaining 300 Jews from the second great shtetl near the Veehon, on the east shore of the Volozhinka riverbed, in August 1942.

-The Volozhinka stream carried away with its waters a large amount of innocent Jewish blood and ash.
+The Volozhinka river carried away with its waters a large amount of innocent Jewish blood and ash.
+Return

 |